 The Arch is just one of many stunning structures in Missouri that reflect our history, our culture, our geography and a desire for beauty and inspiration in our everyday world.

 Here are just a few of the architectural achievements you can see in the Show-Mo State:

 Firestone Baars Chapel

 The early French influence in Missouri is in full view in Ste.
-Genevieve where the Bauvais-Amoureux House provides a well-preserved example of rare French creole post-in-ground (poteaux-enterre) construction used in the late 1700s and early 1800s.
+Genevieve where the Amoureux House provides a well-preserved example of rare French creole post-in-ground (poteaux-enterre) construction used in the late 1700s and early 1800s.
 The logs that form the walls of the house are set directly into the earth, without a foundation.
-It is one of three such structures in Ste.
-Genevieve and five remaining in the entire United States.
-Legislation passed in 2018 establishes the Ste.
-Genevieve National Historic Park as part of the National Park System to help preserve this early style of architecture and interpret the history of French settlers in Missouri.
+Only five such structures remain in the United States - and three are located in Ste.
+Genevieve.
+The Amoureux House is now part of the Ste.
+Genevieve National Historical Park, established to preserve this early style of architecture and the history of French settlers in Missouri.

 Country Club Plaza

 The Country Club Plaza in Kansas City opened in 1923 as the first shopping center in the world designed for customers arriving by car.
 Known for its wide manicured median lined with fountains and statuary, the Plaza was designed with classic European style, specifically like that found in Seville, Spain.
 The Plaza includes more than 30 statues, murals, tile mosaics and other works of art.
-Projects for Public Spaces, a New York-based nonprofit dedicated to sustaining public places that build communities, added the Plaza to its list of "60 of the World's Great Places."
+Projects for Public Spaces, a New York-based nonprofit dedicated to sustaining public places, named the Plaza to its list of "60 of the World's Great Places."

 Kaufman Center for the Performing Arts